akifuji/academic-kickstart/content/en/home/publications.md

 <!-- {{% alert note %}}
 Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).
 {{% /alert %}} -->
-- **Tham, Y. J.**, Hashimoto, T., & Karasawa, K. (in press).
-Social rewards in the volunteer’s dilemma in everyday life. _Asian Journal of Social Psychology_. https://doi.org/10.1111/ajsp.12472
+- **Tham, Y. J.**, Hashimoto, T., & Karasawa, K. (2022).
+Social rewards in the volunteer’s dilemma in everyday life. _Asian Journal of Social Psychology, 25,_117-125. https://doi.org/10.1111/ajsp.12472

-- Ohashi, M. M., **Tham, Y. J.**, Togo, T., & Iume, Y. (in press).
-Mothers’ motivation for volunteering in their children’s community-based sports clubs: The effects of justice sensitivity and harassment. _Japanese Psychological Research_.
+- Ohashi, M. M., **Tham, Y. J.**, Togo, T., & Iume, Y. (2022).
+Mothers’ motivation for volunteering in their children’s community-based sports clubs: The effects of justice sensitivity and harassment. _Japanese Psychological Research, 93_(1).

-- Shimizu, Y., **Tham, Y. J.**, Hashimoto, T., & Karasawa, K. (in press).
-Development of a Japanese version of the Symbolic Ableism Scale (SAS-J). _Japanese Psychological Research_.
+- Shimizu, Y., **Tham, Y. J.**, Hashimoto, T., & Karasawa, K. (2022).
+Development of a Japanese version of the Symbolic Ableism Scale (SAS-J). _Japanese Psychological Research, 92_(6), 532-542.

 - **Tham, Y. J.**, Hashimoto, T., & Karasawa, K. (2022).
 Who incurs a cost for their group and when?
 The effects of dispositional and situational factors regarding equality in the volunteer’s dilemma. _Personality and Individual Differences, 185_, 111236. https://doi.org/10.1016/j.paid.2021.111236